 A trademark is used to distinguish the goods and/or services of one trader from those of another.
 Trademarks may be words, logos, shapes, colours, scents or combinations of these.

 A registered trademark provides you with a legally enforceable exclusive right to use the trademark for the goods and/or services for which the trademark is registered.
 A registered trademark may be licensed or sold and allows you to create a valuable business asset in your brand.

-However, it is typically much simpler to enforce a registered trademark as a registered trade mark automatically provides a right which is Australia wide without needing to provide extensive evidence of use which is required to enforced a common law trademark.
+However, it is typically much simpler to enforce a registered trademark as a registered trademark automatically provides a right which is Australia wide without needing to provide extensive evidence of use which is required to enforced a common law trademark.

 Filing an application for trademark registration should form part of any new business venture.
 Caska IP are registered Australian Trademark Attorneys and can assist with expert, cost effective registration of your trademark.
 Please contact us for a free initial discussion to see how we can assist.

 Trade Mark Quick Facts